MuriungiPatrick/folioz/README.md

 - Google Fonts(poppins)

-### License

-You are granted a license to use Folioz template. that means I (Patrick Muriungi ) am Granting you the license to use the free template for your personal & commercial purposes.

-You can use this template to make a website for your clients and get paid. but Do NOT claim it as your own design.
-This license does not include the right to compile templates from codewithpatrick.com to replicate a similar or competing service and to use the themes in derivative themes or “generators.

 ### Buy me coffee

 Better still feel free to [Buy me a coffee ($10)](https://www.buymeacoffee.com/muriungipatrick) if you’d like to show your appreciation for the hard work.
 Although any amount you feel like contributing is, of course, highly appreciated!
 [Buy me Coffee](https://www.buymeacoffee.com/muriungipatrick)

-### Attribution Link

-You're free to keep or remove the attribution link (Created By Patrick Muriungi) in the footer.

 ### Note